Prepare to host a session at RightsCon with our tailored guides.

 How can I confirm my spot in the RightsCon program?

 Please fill out and submit the update form in the Proposal Portal to confirm your spot and finalize the session description that will appear in the official program agenda.
-The form will close on Sunday, April 9, 2023 at 23:59 Pacific Time.
+The form is now closed as of Sunday, April 16, 2023 at 23:59 Pacific Time.

 If you need to make critical changes to your session that are not reflected in the agenda, please contact us at [email protected] on or before May 26, 2023 and include your session ID number in the subject line.
 After that point, we will have limited capacity to update session information and ask for your patience as our team prepares to launch the summit.